 I’m an award winning researcher and PhD candidate at Victoria University Wellington.
-Deleting my Facebook account over five years ago, I'm interested in the tension between unplugging and remaining connected to the world.
+Deleting my Facebook account over six years ago, I study the tension between unplugging and remaining connected to the world.
 This led me to a pioneer community of software developers, behavioural scientists, and entrepreneurs who are inventing new technology-based ways to disconnect from the internet.
 The title of my thesis is The Manufacture of Disconnection.

-Outside of academia, I write about technology and digital culture, and dabble in food writing.
-I have been published in Real Life, The Disconnect, The Spinoff, and Newsroom, and featured in Radio NZ, The Listener, and Lifehacker.
+Outside of academia, I write about technology and digital culture.
+I have been published in Real Life, The Disconnect, Beside, The Spinoff, and Newsroom, and featured in Radio NZ, The Listener, and Lifehacker.

-I regularly speak about the benefits of disconnecting from the internet and run a wellbeing workshop called Healthy Tech Habits.
+I regularly speak about the benefits of disconnecting from the internet and have created a wellbeing workshop called Healthy Tech Habits.